Political situation Deficits in the area of democracy and the rule of law

 Gate in the Nigerian capital Abuja

 The country saw its first democratic transfer of power when Muhammadu Buhari became President in 2015.
-In 2019, he was confirmed in office through a flawed election process.
-After the election had been postponed at extremely short notice, voter turnout was only 36 per cent.
+In 2019, he was confirmed in office through a controversial election process.
+In 2023, Bola Tinubu won the presidential elections.
+However, voter turnout was only 29 per cent.
+In a country of about 220 million people, a mere 8.8 million votes ensured Tinubu's victory.

 Key issues on the agenda of the Nigerian government are security, anti-corruption and economic reforms.
-However, the à security situation has worsened continuously since 2019.
+The security situation has deteriorated continuously in the last few years.

 Foreign policy activities